John Hughes's unrealized projects: The Grigsbys Go Broke

+The Breakfast Club sequel

+In 2005, Emilio Estevez was reported to have signed on to appear in a sequel to The Breakfast Club (1985), with Hughes being involved as a writer:

+"John's got an idea for a sequel - mature aged students at college, all doing time again - for some reason or another.
+The twist would be that we're all the polar opposites of how we were in the original."

 The Perks of Being a Wallflower

 There was an online rumor that at one point, Hughes was going to write and direct an adaptation of the 1999 novel by Stephen Chbosky.
 It was said that Shia LaBeouf, Kirsten Dunst and Patrick Fugit were set to play Charlie, Sam and Patrick respectively.
 The film was also said to have a dark comedic tone.
 However, Hughes never completed a screenplay before his death nor it was confirmed that he was at one point making it before his death.
 The novel however was adapted and released in 2012 with Logan Lerman, Emma Watson and Ezra Miller playing the roles of Charlie, Sam and Patrick.
-The film was written and directed by the novel's author, Stephen Chbosky.
+The film was written and directed by the novel's author Stephen Chbosky.